Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 1. via template deployment and VS Code extension.
 This approach allows an quick deployment to Azure but does not necessarily reflect the best practices.
 You find more information on this option [here](documentation/DEPLOYMENT-VSCODE.md).
 2. via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) using `azd up`.
 This approach enables a quick and easy deployment and already contains best practices.
 It serves as a perfect starting point for a production grade setup.
 You find more information on this option [here](documentation/DEPLOYMENT-AZD.md).

+> [!IMPORTANT]
-> **Note** - If you choose to deploy to Azure via `azd` we provide two options to define the Infrastructure as Code, namely `Bicep` and `Terraform`.
+> If you choose to deploy to Azure via `azd` we provide two options to define the Infrastructure as Code, namely `Bicep` and `Terraform`.
 To make your life easier we provide two distinct [workspaces](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces) for that to show you the relevant files and folders.
 If you want to go for `Bicep` you can open the workspace `workspaces/azd-bicep.code-workspace`, for Terraform go for the workspace `workspaces/azd-terraform.code-workspace`.

 ## Deploy to SAP BTP 🪂